 If you're a homeowner in Orlando, Florida, your lawn faces a specific set of challenges that generic lawn care advice simply doesn't address.
 This guide covers everything you need to know for your local grass type, climate, and the seasonal problems most common in Central Florida.

-Based on the climate, soil conditions, and grass types in Orlando, these are the issues GrassDx sees most frequently from homeowners in your area:
+Based on the climate, soil conditions, and grass types in Orlando, these are the issues GrassDx sees most frequently from homeowners in your area.
+As UF/IFAS Extension notes, St. Augustine grass is the most widely used lawn grass in Florida precisely because of its tolerance for the state's heat and humidity, but that same environment makes it a target for a predictable rotation of pests and diseases.

 Frequently diagnosed in Central Florida lawns.
 GrassDx identifies this from photos and gives you a localized treatment plan.